-3 Choice of Registrations to Compute
+2.1 Choice of Registrations to Compute

-Joint registration through concatenating pairwise flows can be viewed in a graphical form.
+Joint alignment through concatenating pairwise flows can be viewed in a graphical form.
 Each node in the graph represents an image and each edge represents a dense mapping computed between two images.
 To be able to jointly align all of the images a spanning tree must be found so that all of the images are part of the same connected graph.

-In order to minimise errors in registration we wish to register between images that are as similar as possible.
+In order to minimise registration errors we wish to register between images that are as similar as possible.
 We assign each edge a cost C{ij} for registering images I_i and I_j where C{ij} is a measure of error between the two images after alignment.
 In order to register all images whilst minimising the sum of the pairwise registration errors we can now find a minimum spanning tree of the graph.

 The problem with using a standard minimum spanning tree is that to register all images to a common image it may be necessary to concatenate a large number of flow fields along a path.
 This leads to error accumulation and results in a poor joint alignment.
 In order to limit the number of flow fields that need to be concatenated to reach the reference image from any other image we place a bound on the diameter of our minimum spanning tree.
-The diameter D is defined as the largest number of edges in any path between any two nodes in the spanning tree, for example the minimum spanning tree in figure 2(a) has a diameter of 10 edges.
-The tree in figure 1(c) on the other hand has a diameter of 4, leading to lower accumulation of error when all of the images are registered to a single frame.
-We register all images to the image at the root of the tree, requiring concatenation of at most $\frac{D}{2}$ flow fields to register to this image.

-Choosing which pairwise registrations to compute now becomes a case of choosing a diameter D and finding a corresponding BDMST.
+The diameter D is defined as the largest number of edges in any path between any two nodes in the spanning tree, for example the minimum spanning tree in Figure 2(a) has a diameter of 10.
+For comparison, the tree in Figure 1(c) has a diameter of 4, leading to lower accumulation of error when all of the images are registered to a single frame.
+We register all images to the image at the root of the tree, requiring concatenation of at most $\frac{D}{2}$ flow fields.
+The task of choosing which pairwise registrations to compute now becomes one of choosing a diameter D and finding a corresponding BDMST.